Contexter/FountainAI/The Tree Cat.md

 │   ├── TestGetFileContents.swift
 │   ├── TestGenerateMarkdown.swift
 │   ├── TestSizeCheck.swift
+│   ├── TestGenerateMarkdownWithSizeCheck.swift
-│   └── TestGenerateMarkdownWithSizeCheck.swift
+│   └── TestCrawlNestedDirectories.swift
 └── testOutput.md
 ```

 ## Conclusion

 This paper presented the FountainAI method for creating a Swift command-line application using the command line, addressing the complexity of Xcode's GUI and emphasizing simplicity, idempotency, and interactivity.
 The provided script automates the project setup, ensuring a streamlined and efficient development process.
 By following this approach, developers can focus on writing code and tests, leveraging the power of the Swift Package Manager and command-line tools.
+Additionally, the

-Additionally, the script now supports Git repository creation, initializing a `.gitignore` file, and setting up patch scripts for future development steps.
+ script now supports Git repository creation, initializing a `.gitignore` file, and setting up patch scripts for future development steps.

 ## Final Commit Message